Skip to main content

 • Project management

-Common first year course must be completed before moving into second year courses.
-For first year course and admission requirements see the Business Administration page.
+Common first-year courses must be completed before moving into second-year courses.
+For first-year courses and admission requirements, see Business Administration.

 Program Outcomes